liyahshaikh/liyahshaikh/README.md

 🌱 I’m currently also workin' on DApps and Smart Contracts! <br>
 👯 I’m looking to collaborate on Web applications and full stack projects. <br>
 💬 Talk to me about tech, pop culture and space. <br>
-📫 How to reach me: liyahshaikh965@gmail.com <br>
+📫 How to reach me: aliyashaikh.work@gmail.com <br>
-⚡ Fun fact: I love the color Yellow :)
+⚡ Looking forward to connect with you :)
 <br>